-The Tallinn Christmas market has become increasingly popular and is, without a doubt, a beautiful place to visit a Christmas market.
+The Tallinn Christmas market has become increasingly popular and is, without a doubt, a beautiful spot for a European Christmas market.
 Tallinn is the oldest capital city in Northern Europe and has one of the best-preserved medieval town centres in the world.
 The Christmas market is held in the town square and in the middle of the market is a huge Christmas tree which was first erected in 1441.

 You’ll find Christmas decorations and Christmas lights to help get you into the Christmas spirit.
 Local merchants will offer traditional Estonian food, from black pudding and sour cabbage to gingerbread and mulled wine, as well as various handicrafts.
 Children will be able to enjoy merry-go-round rides.